joshua-roberts/Policy-Machine/mkdocs/docs/getting-started.md

 # Getting Started

 ## Standalone Java Library
 The REST API provides tools to create NGAC aware applications but requires a certain level of already developed infrastructure to really be useful.
-If you are looking to just experiment with NGAC graphs and use cases, you can use the Policy Decision Point (PDP), Event Processing Point (EPP), and the Policy Access Point (PAP) packages to test different NGAC policy configurations in your own environments.
+If you are looking to just experiment with NGAC graphs and use cases, you can use the Policy Decision Point (PDP), Event Processing Point (EPP), and the Policy Information Point (PIP) packages to test different NGAC policy configurations in your own environments.

 ### Build Policy Machine JAR Library